Grabarzd/Projekt_2.0/README.md

 ### Example of a txt/csv file
 --------------------

+The file generated in the plugin in the first column is the ID from the given point, the second X coordinate, the third Y coordinate and the third Z coordinate.

-In the .txt file, do not enter the point ID and the header.
+In the .txt file, do not enter the number of the point and the header, it is defined automatically.
 The coordinates are separated by spaces, and if there is an extra space, the program will display an error.

 ##### .txt file
 ```bash